kstenerud/concise-encoding/cte-specification.md

 ##### Continuation

 A continuation causes the decoder to ignore all whitespace characters until it reaches the next printable character.

-For example:
+Example:

 ```
     "The only people for me are the mad ones, the ones who are mad to live, mad to talk, \